chen-jonathan/ADT-and-Sort-Animation/README.md

 # ADT-and-Sort-Animation
 Short project animating how some common ADT (abstract data types) and sorts work.
 Responsible for back-end development in Java.
+Utilized Object Oriented Programming to represent the data structures and "bars" for sorts.

 ADT's included: Linked List, Stack, Queue and Binary Tree